I don’t typically take pictures of my feet.

 Allow me to explain…

-I snapped this photo a year ago, on the night before I was to undergo double-foot surgery.
+I snapped this photo nearly three years ago, on the night before I was to undergo double-foot surgery.
 I wanted to capture the image before my feet were bandaged up and booted for a month.
 I’m happy to report that ugly protruding bunion on the right is now gone.
 On the left I addressed a painful neuroma, invisible to the eye and still not totally gone, but somewhat improved.
 Sorry, you didn’t really need to know all of that…

 Thanks for caring.
 And still reading…